NijelB/Barkuspad/README.md

 # Barkuspad
 Welcome, here you will find parts and resources for all versions of the Barkus pad.
-This also includes dance pad firmware for the NanoESP Development board, I hope someday this board, or another ESP32S3-based development board will become the go-to for all dance pad controllers.
+This also includes dance pad firmware for the NanoESP Development board, I hope someday this board, or another ESP32S3-based development board will become the go-to for all DIY game controllers.

 # Benifits of ESP32:
 ### 20 Analog Channels